 Best Law Firm in US

 No law firm is more highly regarded than the Law Offices of Marc Grossman.
 We treat every client with the care and respect they deserve.
 When we say "we fight for you" we mean it!
-That is why Acquisition International name us the Best Parole Right Law Firm in America for 2015.
-So, when we say that we are one of the best law firms in America, those aren't just words.
+That is one reason that Acquisition International named us the Best Parole Right Law Firm in America for 2015.
+So, when we say that we are one of the best law firms in America, it's not just our opinion.
 It is based on the opinions of hundreds of thousands of our peers and clients.

 Trust.
 Integrity.
 Respect.